Continental Football League (2026)

-The Continental Football League (COFL) is an upcoming professional gridiron football minor league set to launch in the summer of 2026.
+The Continental Football League (CoFL) is a professional gridiron football minor league that launched in the summer of 2026.
 It is a revival of the original Continental Football League that operated from 1965 to 1969, with no direct organizational lineage from that league.
+Its current membership of four teams (three permanent members and one affiliate) are all located in Texas, having previously and unsuccessfully attempted to launch a northern division in and surrounding Ohio.

-The new COFL is positioned as a third tier minor professional league (similar to MiLB class AA or USL League One), aimed at smaller markets and providing opportunities for overlooked talent, playing under a hybrid of American football and Canadian football rules.
+The new CoFL is positioned as a third tier minor professional league (similar to MiLB class AA, the ECHL, or USL League One), aimed at smaller markets and providing opportunities for overlooked talent, playing under a hybrid of American football and Canadian football rules.

 Premise

-The COFL sees itself as complementary to leagues like the UFL, rather than a direct competitor, and intends to work within the broader alt-football ecosystem rather than challenge it.
+The CoFL sees itself as complementary to leagues like the UFL, rather than a direct competitor, and intends to work within the broader alt-football ecosystem rather than challenge it.
 The league aims to fill a strategic summer football gap, offering competitive professional football outside of the NFL and UFL calendar.
 Its mission includes: